KrishnakanthYachareni/springboot-swing-boutique-store/README.md

 window saying “Purchased” is sufficient).
 Finally, the order history is stored in the system to be viewed at any time with a timestamp of purchase by sales or administrator.

+### Note:
+On Store Front Screen, Back End Screen Add, Edit, Delete buttons should be double clicked in order to work. bcz it handled by Button wrapper in side JTable.

 ## How to Run it
 This is a Spring Boot standalone application, so your typical `spring-boot:run` maven goal will do the trick.
 Since it's using an in-memory database, there's no additional setup required for that.